slide-lig/TopPI/README.md

-# TopPI
-TopPI: An Efficient Algorithm for Item-Centric Mining
+# TopPI: An Efficient Algorithm for Item-Centric Mining

 With TopPI, we introduce item-centric mining, a new semantics for mining long-tailed datasets.
 Our algorithm, TopPI, finds for each item its top-k most frequent closed itemsets.
 While most mining algorithms focus on the globally most frequent itemsets, TopPI guarantees that each item is represented in the results, regardless of its frequency in the database.
 TopPI allows users to efficiently explore Web data, answering questions such as “what are the k most common sets of songs downloaded together with the ones of my favorite artist?”.
 When processing retail data consisting of 55 million supermarket receipts, TopPI finds the itemset “milk, puff pastry” that appears 10,315 times, but also “frangipane, puff pastry” and “nori seaweed, wasabi, sushi rice” that occur only 1120 and 163 times, respectively.
 Our experiments with analysts from the marketing department of our retail partner, demonstrate that item-centric mining discover valuable itemsets.
 We also show that TopPI can serve as a building-block to approximate complex itemset ranking measures such as the p-value.